linode/docs/docs/guides/uptime/loadbalancing/getting-started-with-haproxy-tcp-load-balancing-and-health-checks/index.md

 This configuration specifies a passive health check that observes TCP errors (`observe layer4`).
 If the number of errors reaches the specified limit of 10 (`error-limit 10`), the server is marked as down (`on-error mark-down`).
 To optimize performance and reliability, you can adjust the intervals and error limits for different servers based on their capacity, role, or complexity.
 For more information, refer to the [HAProxy documentation on active health checks](https://www.haproxy.com/documentation/hapee/1-8r1/load-balancing/health-checking/active-health-checks/).

-## Configure HAProxy as a TCP Load Balancer with Health Checks
+## Configure HAProxy TCP Load Balancing with Health Checks

 Set the HAProxy configuration file to perform TCP load balancing with health checks.